 Finding a job is dependent on other people.
 It is an emergent project, where you cannot predict the end date.
 You create opportunities and take advantage of serendipity.

 If you are looking for a job, this book will help you create your system for finding a job.
 Then, with your system in place, you can iterate on deciding what job to look for, what your résumé should look like, what companies to target, how to interview, and how to get feedback on everything.

 My job: Show you a system that works.

 Buy Manage Your Job Search on Amazon:

-I’m happy to report that the Pragmatic Bookshelf is also carrying the electronic book:
+I'm happy to report that the Pragmatic Bookshelf also sells the electronic book.